Problem Solving Leadership

 - Wrap up and further learning

-I will announce our 2016 classes here and by email.
+I will announce our classes by email.
 Sign up for email notification if you want the first announcement.
-The last several classes have filled within one week.
+Recent classes have filled within one week.